Instagram 9 min read April 13, 2026

-Instagram's comment section is both one of its biggest assets and one of its biggest liabilities for brands running paid ads.
-High-quality comments build credibility and drive conversions.
-Spam, negativity, and competitor links do the opposite.
+Instagram comment moderation for ads is no longer optional for brands running paid social at scale.
+Instagram's comment section is both one of its biggest assets and one of its biggest liabilities — high-quality comments build credibility and drive conversions, while spam, negativity, and competitor links actively destroy ROAS.

 Why Instagram Comment Moderation Matters for Paid Ads